-the salt and sugar levels in our donuts over a number of years.
-We also added a low-salt donut to our product range.
+We have been progressively reducing the salt and sugar levels in our donuts over a number of years.
+We also have a low-salt donut in our portfolio.
 To continue on this path, we defined a clear action plan for our pastry, patisserie, donuts and bread range.
-This resulted in a salt reduction of 2.5% by volume in our Bakery Products business line in 2021, along with a sugar reduction of 1.6% by volume in our assortment of pastry, sweet treats and patisserie range.
+This resulted in a salt reduction of 2.05% by volume in our Bakery Products business line in 2021, along with a sugar reduction of 1.6% by volume in our assortment of pastry, sweet treats and patisserie range.